atecarlos/protractor-http-mock/README.md

 * `kharnt0x` for submitting a bug fix for proper callback handling.
 * `zigzackattack` for their contribution on post data matching.
 * `matthewjh` for their pull request to allow the plugin to play nice with interceptors.
+* `stevehenry13` for their pull request to allow the plugin to work with transforms.